JohanMabille/johanmabille.github.io/source/_posts/2014-12-06-aligned-memory-allocator.markdown

 In a previous [article about SIMD wrappers](http://jmabille.github.io/blog/2014/10/13/writing-c-plus-plus-wrappers-for-simd-intrinsics-4/#simd_memory_allocator), I suggested to design a dedicated memory allocator to handle SIMD memory alignment constraints, but I didn't give any details on how to do it.
 That's the purpose of this article.
-The C++ standard describes a set of requirements our allocator must respect so it can work with standard containers.
+The C++ standard describes a set of requirements our allocator must respect to work with standard containers.
 After a survey of these standard requirements, we'll see how to implement an aligned memory allocator that meets them.

 <!-- more -->